balalaika-coder/LSC_MOVtoMP4/README.md

 Video conversion script for LSC

 ## USAGE:
-Open terminal to the folder where MOV file is located, then run script ./MOVtoMP4_convert.sh
+Open terminal to the folder where MOV file is located, then run script ./MOVtoMP4_convert.sh or just user "convert" alias to execute the script.

 ## NOTE:
-- ffmpeg file must be placed in the root where the script is.
-Get it from https://www.ffmpeg.org/download.html
 - zshrc is backed up with an alias to make commands available at command prompt